Friday, 01 September 2017

 Posted by Ceyda Erem

-Ideally, everyone would like to be in shape, but with the average gym membership costing Aussies $780 a year, many of us feel we might be better off just throwing in the towel.
+Ideally, we all know that everyone would like to be in shape, but with the average gym membership costing what feels like, an arm and a leg, many of us feel we might be better off just throwing in the towel.
 But with summer being only three months away, now is the time where fitness goals come alive.
 Getting fit for summer doesn’t mean you have to blow your budget and we’ve got 9 tips to prove it.

 1. Get outside.